Skip to main content

 Metabolic and Inflammatory Pathways

-Hormonal balance is intimately linked with and systemic inflammation.
+Hormonal balance is intimately linked with metabolic health and systemic inflammation.
 Sex hormone deficiency can contribute to insulin resistance, dyslipidemia, and increased adipose tissue, particularly visceral fat.
 These metabolic disturbances create a pro-inflammatory environment, and chronic low-grade inflammation is a recognized contributor to neurodegeneration and cognitive decline.

 The brain’s microglia, its resident immune cells, can become activated by systemic inflammation, leading to neuroinflammation.
 This neuroinflammatory state can impair synaptic function, reduce neurogenesis, and accelerate neuronal damage.
 Lifestyle interventions, such as a diet rich in anti-inflammatory compounds and regular physical activity, directly target these metabolic and inflammatory pathways, offering a systemic approach to neuroprotection.